 Finally, not all wet palettes are the same.
 Choose one wisely.
 Wet palettes differ in size and capability.
 I won’t go into these for this article, but I highly-recommend Masterson’s Wet Palette.

-I use on a regular basis and it is the most cost- and time-effective wet palette on the market.
+I use one on a regular basis and it is the most cost- and time-effective wet palette on the market.

 A dry palette is ancient painting technology.
 It may be any surface that you can place acrylic paint on before applying it to a model.
 The dry palette is “dry” in that there is no extra moisture coming from the palette itself.
 This kind of palette could be wood, glass, ceramic, or metal.